Areas Covered by Your Consumer Advocate.

 First you should complete your free LostMoney.com search profile, located at LostMoney.com, then you can start checking the database files that are available online starting with this one.
 IMPORTANT NOTE: There is no single source or database for unclaimed property and according to LostMoney’s founder Wayne Warrington, there never will be.
 Why?
 Simply this.
 If there was a single source for unclaimed property, it would be easy to find.
 Currently there is over $1 trillion dollars in unclaimed property in the USA alone and less than 5 percent of that amount is reported in databases covering all of the various state unclaimed property offices.
 This is why LostMoney.com is your very best resource.

 Start you search here…. click on the LostMoney logo which will open a search page.
-Follow the instructions and MOST importantly, fill out your free search profile at LostMoney.com
+Follow the instructions and MOST importantly, fill out your free search profile at LostMoney.com.
+While you are there make sure to check our the design partners like Kallen Media LLC , Hartford Technology Rentals, and GlassBiller.

 How often should I search?